eProsima/Integration-Service-docs/README.md

 ## Installation Guide

-To generate the *eProsima Integration Service* documentation you need to install some dependencies:
+To generate the *eProsima Integration Service* documentation, you need to install some dependencies:

 ```bash
     sudo apt update